KDE/maui-booth/README.md

 # Booth
 Maui Camera App

-Booth is a convergent camera app, to record videos and take pictures and sync your cmera photos.
+Booth is a convergent camera app, to record videos and take pictures and sync your camera photos.

 ### Compilation